The move from high school to college is huge…but it doesn’t have to be overwhelming. Knowing the basics will help you

 - Each course has a credit value assigned to it.
 Generally, the number of credits is the amount of time (in hours) you will spend in class during the week for the 14-week semester.
 So a four-credit calculus course will meet for one hour, four days per week (or possibly two hours, two days per week).

-- Exceptions to this rule are labs which are usually one credit but scheduled for several hours, and co-curricular courses (aka physical education) which are a half-credit but meet for one hour, two days per week for half of the semester.
+- Exceptions to this rule are labs which are usually one credit but scheduled for several hours one day a week, and co-curricular courses (aka physical education) which are a half-credit but meet for one hour, two days per week for half of the semester.

 - To be considered a full-time student, you need to enroll in a minimum of 12 credit hours per semester.
 You must be a full-time student to receive scholarships and financial aid.

 - We recommend you take 12-15 credits per semester for your first year.
 Remember, you will have homework, group projects, and other responsibilities outside of class—you will be busy for more than the time you spend in the classroom.

 - The tuition you pay is a standard rate for anywhere between 12 and 18 credits.
 Learn more about our tuition structure.

 - Most of our degree programs require 128 credit hours of specific course work.